Buying a Home on Maui: Complete Buyer Guide

 Island conditions require careful evaluation.

-Never waive inspections without careful analysis, even in competitive markets.
+Never waive inspections without careful consideration.

 Step 8: Closing and Transitioning to Ownership on Maui